-Premium Sandbox provides a test environment that mirrors your production instance of Zendesk Support or the help desk functionality in Zendesk Suite in configuration and, potentially, data.
+Premium sandbox provides a test environment that mirrors your production instance in configuration and, potentially, data.
 This allows you to accurately test updates to workflows, experiment with integrations, and provide training for new agents in an environment that closely mirrors the production environment.

 This article contains the following topics: